 Singapore is one of the most thoughtfully-designed financial systems in the world.
 CPF, SRS, MAS, the broker ecosystem — they all push you toward saving and prudent investing.
-And yet most SG retail investors are quietly leaking 1–2% per year in places nobody talks about, because the people who should be telling you (your broker, your finfluencer, your robo-advisor) have economics aligned against telling you.
+And yet many SG retail investors are quietly leaking 1–2% per year in places nobody talks about, because the people who should be telling you (your broker, your finfluencer, your robo-advisor) have economics aligned against telling you.

 Leak 1 — Buying US-domiciled ETFs instead of Ireland-domiciled equivalents